 There were a lot of sirens every time Liverpool and Manchester got a raid.
 Dot’s father had joined the Auxiliary Fire Service (AFS) and was a volunteer station officer.
 Every time there was a siren her father, as station officer, had to go to the fire station.
 The firemen were all volunteers.
 On occasions he had to go to Liverpool or Manchester as back-up.
 He told Dot that once it was so cold the water coming out of the hoses was freezing and the men were slipping and sliding all over the place.
 Dot remembers him wearing his uniform helmet and tunic, with a big axe on his belt.

 Dot remembers going to the cinema quite often during the war and she also very much enjoyed being a Girl Guide [an interest that continues to this day].
-She said that they had to camouflage all the Guides’ tents so that when they pitched them they would be not seen from the air.
+She said that they had to camouflage all the Guides’ tents so that, when they pitched them, they would be not seen from the air.
 However, they had a bright yellow one whose colour they couldn’t bear to change so that had to be camouflaged under the trees.
 On another occasion during a visit to the Lake District, the Guides heard that the atom bomb had been dropped in Japan and that was the end of the war.

-Based on an interview with Tony Rogerson on 13 February 2006
+Interviewed by Tony Rogerson on 13 February 2006